-In many cases, doctors can diagnose sun allergy simply by looking at your skin.
+In many cases, doctors can diagnose sun allergy simply by looking at the skin.
 But if the diagnosis isn't clear-cut, you may need tests to help identify what's going on.
 These tests may include:

 - Ultraviolet (UV) light testing.
 Also called phototesting, this exam is used to see how your skin reacts to different wavelengths of ultraviolet light from a special type of lamp.
 Determining which particular kind of UV light causes a reaction can help pinpoint which sun allergy you have.

 - Blood tests and skin samples.
 These tests usually aren't needed.
-However, your doctor may order one of these tests if he or she suspects your symptoms might be caused by an underlying condition such as lupus instead of a sun allergy.
+However, your doctor may order one of these tests if he or she suspects your symptoms might be caused by an underlying condition, such as lupus, instead of a sun allergy.
 With these tests, a blood sample or a skin sample (biopsy) is taken for further examination in a laboratory.

 - Elmets CA. Polymorphous light eruption. http://www.uptodate.com/index.
 Accessed April 2, 2015.

 - American Osteopathic College of Dermatology.
 Polymorphous light eruption. http://www.aocd.org/?page=PolymorphousLightE.
 Accessed April 2, 2015.

 - Elmets CA. Photosensitivity disorders (photodermatoses): Clinical manifestations, diagnosis, and treatment. http://www.uptodate.com/index.
 Accessed April 2, 2015.

 - Elmets CA. Overview of cutaneous photosensitivity: Photobiology, patient evaluation, and photoprotection. http://www.uptodate.com/index.
 Accessed April 2, 2015.

 - O’Gorman SM.
 Photoaggravated disorders.
 Dermatologic Clinics.
 2014;32:385.